Saint Macartan, bishop (opt. Memorial)

 Now that day was a Sabbath.
 So the Jews said to the man who had been cured, "It is the Sabbath; it is not lawful for you to carry your mat."
 But he answered them, "The man who made me well said to me, 'Take up your mat and walk.'"
 They asked him, "Who is the man who said to you, 'Take it up and walk'?"
 Now the man who had been healed did not know who it was, for Jesus had disappeared in the crowd that was there.
 Later Jesus found him in the temple and said to him, "See, you have been made well!
 Do not sin any more, so that nothing worse happens to you."
 The man went away and told the Jews that it was Jesus who had made him well.
 Therefore the Jews started persecuting Jesus, because he was doing such things on the Sabbath.

-We live in an age of pollution and environmental crisis, with global warming a real threat to the future of life on earth.
-As Pope Francis has graphically reminded us in his encyclical "Laudato Si," this world is our shared home; but with the earth's air and water becoming so contaminated, we are putting in peril the living conditions of future generations.
-We are strongly called to practice inter-generational justice, to actively protect our environment and pass on the earth unharmed to those who will follow us.
-The fresh-water image, therefore, in Ezekiel's prophecy has great relevance for today and its protection by God all the more necessary.
-Only by the mercy of God, it seems, can the destruction of our planet be reversed.
-Only God's grace can convert human hearts in such numbers as are needed to make the difference.
+We live in an age of pollution and looming environmental crisis, aware that global warming threatens the very future of life on earth.
+As Pope Francis has wisely reminds us in his encyclical “Laudato Si,” this world is our shared home; but by contaminating the earth’s air and water, we are putting in peril the conditions for life of future generations.
+The pope has called us to practice inter-generational justice, and actively protect our environment and leave the earth unharmed for those who will follow us.
+Therefore the fresh-water image in Ezekiel’s prophecy is very relevant for today and we ask God to help us protect this lovely planet.
+Only by the mercy of God, it seems, can the process of destruction be reversed.
+Only God can convert human hearts to responsible stewardship of the earth.

 Ezekiel offers us reasons to hope and pray.
-His words also inspire us to pray and work for another, closer kind of purification, that of our inner selves.
-Each of us needs a stream of fresh water to flow through our minds and hearts, to bring a new fresh vigor to our attitudes, to enliven and brighten our hopes, to allow a new spontaneity within our responses to life.
-Each of us is only half alive; we are as lame as the man in John's gospel, waiting for the movement of the water.
+He inspires us also to seek another kind of purification, of our inner selves.
+We need a stream of grace to flow through us, to cleanse our hearts, brighten our hopes and infuse us with new life and vigour.
+Sometimes we seem only half alive; we are as lame as the man in John’s gospel, waiting for the movement of the water.

-Finally, the lame man at the pool of Bethesda shows the value of waiting with patience.
-This most important virtue is inculcated by the prophets, especially Isaiah who said: "By waiting and by calm you shall be saved.
-Your strength lies in quiet and in trust."
+Finally, the lame man at the pool of Bethesda shows how worthwhile it is to wait with patience.
+This vital virtue is urged by the prophets, especially Isaiah who said: “By waiting and calm you shall be saved.
+Your strength resides in quiet and in trust.”
 (Is 30:15).
-As we wait we come to know that it is Jesus who can work the transforming change we need.
-The lame man could have waited forever and remained lame, if he was not alert for the coming of Jesus.
+Like the lame man by the pool, we trust that Jesus offers the healing we need.
+He could have waited forever and remained lame, if he did not recognise the coming of the Lord.